-Construction contracts
+(i) Construction contracts

-Contract revenue includes the initial amount agreed in the contract plus any variations in contract work, claims and incentive payments to the extent that it is probable that they will result in revenue and can be measured reliably.
-As soon as the outcome of a construction contract can be estimated reliably, contract revenue and expenses are recognised in profit or loss in proportion to the stage of completion of the contract.
+Revenue from contract with customers may includes the initial amount agreed in the contract plus any variations in contract work, claims and incentive payments to the extent that it is probable that they will result in revenue and can be measured reliably.
+As soon as the outcome of a construction contract can be estimated reliably, revenue and expenses are recognised in statement of comprehensive income in proportion to the stage of completion of the contract.

 The stage of completion is assessed by reference to the proportion that contract costs incurred for work performed to date bear to the estimated total contract costs.
-When the outcome of a construction contract cannot be estimated reliably, contract revenue is recognised only to the extent of contract costs incurred that are likely to be recoverable.
-An expected loss on a contract is recognised immediately in profit or loss.
+When the outcome of a revenue from contract customers cannot be estimated reliably, contract revenue is recognised only to the extent of contract costs incurred that are likely to be recoverable.
+An expected loss on a contract is recognised immediately in statement of comprehensive income.